 Question: What can nonprofit leaders do to create better time management?

-Week two, conduct mini-checks.
-Make a tick every time you check your email, news, or other distraction.
+Week 2: Track distractions.
+Make a tick mark every time you check email, news, or get pulled off task.

 Weekly Schedule for $1,000

-Answer: Use blocks, and ebbs, and hold the pen.
+Answer: Use blocks, and ebbs, and be a guard.

 Question: What are three secrets to effective and productive weeks?